 - 1 lb. dry rigatoni pasta

 - 1 bunch lacinato kale (stemmed and roughly chopped) (sub 4 cups fresh baby spinach)

 - Freshly grated Parmesan cheese for garnish omit if making plant-based, or use nutritional yeast

-- Fill a stock pot with water and heat over high.
+- Fill a large pot with water and heat over high.
 Season liberally with salt and bring to a boil while you prep other ingredients.

-- Add remaining 2 Tbsp. oil and onion to pan.
-Cook, stirring often, until onion is translucent, about 5 minutes.
+- Heat oil in a Dutch oven or large high-sided skillet over medium-high heat.
+Add mushrooms and onion; cook until softened, about 8 minutes.
 Add garlic, salt, red pepper flakes, and nutmeg; cook 1 minute, until fragrant.

-- Add tomato paste and stir to evenly coat onion.
-Continue to cook, stirring often, until paste is deep red and starting to brown on the bottom of the pan, about 5 minutes.
+- Add tomato paste and stir to coat veggies.
+Continue to cook, stirring often, until paste is deep red and starting to brown on the bottom of the pan, about 3 minutes.
 Add vodka to deglaze pan, stirring to scrape up browned bits of tomato paste.
-Cook 1 minute to allow some of the alcohol to cook off.
+Cook 1 to 2 minutes to allow some of the alcohol to cook off.

-- Stir in pumpkin puree, coconut milk, and sautéed mushrooms; reduce heat to low.
+- Stir in pumpkin puree and coconut milk (or heavy cream); reduce heat to low.

 - Once pasta water is boiling, add pasta and cook until almost al dente.
 Add kale during final minute of cooking.

 - Use a slotted spoon to transfer cooked pasta and kale to pan with vodka sauce.
 (Or, reserve 1 cup pasta cooking water, and drain pasta and kale.)Stir in pasta cooking water in 1/2 cup increments until sauce turns smooth and glossy and coats pasta (I use 1 cup total).
 Stir in fresh thyme leaves and garnish with Parmesan, if desired.
 Season with additional salt, if needed.